hamnYK/WorfBS/README.md

-# WorfBS is a unofficial board of the WORFLOGY Inc. @ Start-Update Study
+# WorfBS is a temporary unofficial board of the WORFLOGY Inc. @ Start-Update Study